YamanSD/UniversityProjects/Mininet/README.md

 - The project consists of two big networks, each of which is divided into subnetworks
 - Public & private IPv4 address were used according to IANA standards
 - The network is essentialy a simplified, tiny version of the internet
+- The project represents 15% of the course grade
 - Grade: _**100 / 100**_

 ## Installation